 Israeli officials have said that Palestinian militants in the Gaza Strip have purchased thousands of anti-aircraft missiles and rocket-propelled grenades from Libyan merchants.
 Officials in Algeria, Egypt, Niger and Tunisia have expressed similar worries.
 Purloined Libyan weapons and weakened security along the country’s long borders may prove especially beneficial to al-Qaeda’s regional affiliate in North Africa, al-Qaeda in the Islamic Maghreb.

-Your Smartphone: Or whatever device connects you to the Internet, where by one measure (an Open Security Foundation database), the number of hacking incidents rose 37 percent last year.
+Your Smartphone: Or whatever device connects you to the Internet, where by one measure (an Open Security Foundation database), the number of hacking incidents rose last year.
 One attack on SK Communications Co., which operates South Korea’s third-largest Internet portal, scooped up the personal information of 35 million customers.

 Look for more high-profile hacks this year, and don’t fall victim to one.
 The first and best line of defense against this threat is personal and corporate vigilance.
 Led by the U.S., governments are beginning to make cooperation on cybersecurity a higher diplomatic priority.
 Initiatives such as the Budapest Convention on Cybercrime, though, will be effective only if they are underpinned by robust public-private partnerships.